luis-ibanez/SeriesReminder/README.md

 # SeriesReminder
-Concepto project to implement Clean architecture in Android project
+Concept project to implement Clean architecture in Android project